-Our Compliance Officer provides direction for the compliance program and is responsible for incorporating the compliance program within Harris Health's operations and programs through collaboration with executive management.
-The Compliance Officer also has direct access to and directly reports to the Board of Trustees.
+Our Compliance Officer provides direction for the compliance program and is responsible for incorporating the compliance program within Harris Health's operations and programs through collaboration with executive leadership.
+The Compliance Officer also has a direct line of communication to the Board of Trustees.

-The Board of Trustees Audit and Corporate Compliance Committee assists the Board of Trustees in its oversight responsibilities of the Corporate Compliance Office's efforts to cultivate an ethical and compliant culture and sets the tone for a culture of compliance within Harris Health.
+The Board of Trustees' Corporate Compliance and Audit Committee assists the Board of Trustees in its oversight responsibilities of the Corporate Compliance Office's efforts to cultivate an ethical and compliant culture and sets the tone for a culture of compliance within Harris Health.